 Before you begin

-- Read How Sonos Works to learn how Sonos works, then read about the Sonos components and interfaces and supported audio content.
+- Read How Sonos Works to learn about the Sonos system and connectivity, then read about the Sonos components and interfaces and supported audio content.

 - Order a Sonos speaker if you don’t already have one.
 You can develop without a Sonos speaker, but it’s much easier if you have one to test with.